 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
-The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 25.00% and with the mortgage portfolio having a weighted average current loan-to-value of 5.43% at 31 December 2024 (2023: 5.60%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.
+The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 75.00% and with the mortgage portfolio having a weighted average current loan-to-value of 13.07% at 31 December 2024 (2023: 13.68%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.
+The monthly interest is considered a low credit risk as it is a short term receivable.